 “I think my work can fall under quite a few names depending on who you ask, and I’d rather leave it up to others to define it.”

 Nostalgic and subversive, Jerkface is a moniker for an anonymous New York-based artist most widely recognised for his playful re-imaginings of pop culture iconography.
 His style can be defined by the use of character repetition and geometric abstraction, with his work merging several styles.
 Creating a mix of public murals, prints and sculpture, Jerkface has garnered an international reputation among critics and collectors as a trailblazing figure in the art world.
 Over the past five years, the artist has been catapulted into recognition, with exhibitions in Hong Kong and New York.
-With a special solo exhibition taking place with Maddox Gallery in Mayfair in June 2021, the artist is well on the way to becoming a global success.

 Anonymous street artist, Jerkface, was born in Queens, New York in 1982.
 He demonstrated an interest in art from a young age and would often draw pictures of his favourite cartoon characters after school.
 By the age of 12, Jerkface had been enrolled in several art classes and with his talent far surpassing that of other students his age, he was quickly advanced to more complex classes for older children.